Frequently Asked Questions

 Housing: Where can I do my laundry?
 How much does it cost?

 Laundry facilities are located on the first floor of Prince George, Dorchester, Caroline, and Queen Anne Halls.
 Facilities are located on the second floor of Calvert Hall.
-Laundry facilities for Lewis Quad are located in the front building, next door to the seminar room and computer lab.
+Laundry facilities for Lewis Quad are located in the front building, next door to the RHC apartment.
 Laundry facilities for the Townhouses are located in DPC.
 Laundry facilities for Waring Commons are located under WC 25.
-Laundry costs are included in the housing fee, and machines can be activated by using your ID card.
-A free service called E-Suds is provide to alert you when machines are available or when your laundry cycle is complete.
-Click here to access the E-Suds system.
+Laundry costs are included in the housing fee.
+A free service called Laundryview is provided to alert you when machines are available or when your laundry cycle is complete.

 Housing: Do the apartments/suites have cable TV service?

 Yes.
-Each bedroom, and the living room in each apartment, has a cable connection which is operational upon student move-in.
+All bedrooms on campus have a cable jack.
+Each bedroom and the living room in each apartment has a cable connection which is operational upon student move-in.

 Housing: Does the College store my stuff over the summer?